jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * CR2 changing to Victoria at VIC in 18-20m at 30tph
 * CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 23-28m at 18tph (+7m)
 * CR2 changing to CLJ-WAT at CLJ changing to Jubilee (Northbound) at WAT in 28-33m at 18tph (+12m)
+* STE-ZFD changing to HNH-VIC at HNH changing to Victoria at BRX in 24-40m at 4tph (+13m)

 From Streatham to Oxford Circus
 -------------------------------
 * CR2 changing to Victoria at VIC in 20-22m at 30tph
 * CR2 changing to CLJ-WAT at CLJ changing to Victoria at VXH in 25-30m at 18tph (+7m)
 * CR2 changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 30-35m at 18tph (+12m)
+* STE-ZFD changing to HNH-VIC at HNH changing to Victoria at BRX in 26-42m at 4tph (+13m)

 From Streatham to Bond Street
 -----------------------------